ibm-cloud-docs/containers/vpc_lbaas.md

 After you set up a VPC load balancer, you can create a DNS entry for the VPC load balancer hostname by creating a subdomain with an SSL certificate.
 {: shortdesc}

 The VPC load balancer provides a default hostname in the format `1234abcd-<region>.lb.appdomain.cloud` through which you can access your app.
-However, if you want an SSL certificate for your app domain, you can use `nlb-dns` commands to create a subdomain for the VPC load balancer hostname. {{site.data.keyword.cloud_notm}} takes care of generating and maintaining the wildcard SSL certificate for the subdomain for you.
+However, if you want an SSL certificate for your app domain, you can use `nlb-dns` commands to generate a subdomain with an SSL certificate for the VPC load balancer hostname. {{site.data.keyword.cloud_notm}} takes care of generating and maintaining the wildcard SSL certificate for the subdomain for you.
 Note that in VPC clusters, you can create subdomains for both public and private VPC load balancers.

 After you create a DNS subdomain for a VPC load balancer hostname, you cannot use `nlb-dns health-monitor` commands to create a custom health check.
 Instead, the default VPC load balancer health check that is provided for the default VPC load balancer hostname is used.
 For more information, see the [VPC documentation](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-load-balancers-in-ibm-cloud-vpc#health-checks).
 {: note}